 I was having a discussion the other day about funny city names around the world.
-There is a Batman and Middlefart in Denmark, Phi Phi (pronounced PeePee) in Thailand, Worms in Germany, Phuket (pronounced Pooh-kett but reading it is another story.)
-I know its obvious, but Bangkok is pretty funny when you think about it.
-Whenever I mention Placencia in Belize to people at home, they always raise their eyebrows and say “what was that name you just said?”
+There is a Batman and a Middlefart in Denmark, a Phi Phi (pronounced PeePee) in Thailand, a Worms in Germany, Phuket (pronounced Pooh-kett, but reading it is another story).
+I know it’s obvious, but Bangkok is pretty funny when you think about it.
+Whenever I mention Placencia in Belize to people at home, they always raise their eyebrows and say “What was that name you just said?”

 Anyway, I was thinking that these places are most likely perfectly normal names in their native tongue.

-In my research, I have discovered that Canada is the worst offender when it comes to naming our towns.
-I wonder if it is all of that cold weather that affected the brains of our countries founders?
+In my research, I discovered that Canada is the worst offender when it comes to naming towns.
+I wonder if it is all of that cold weather that affected the brains of our country’s founders?

 When I started writing this post, I was going to write about funny cities and towns that I have visited in my travels, but then I realized that they have nothing on Canada.
 We have come up with some pretty strange names for our cities and towns.

 10 – St Louis du Ha!
 Ha!, Quebec Yes, the exclamation marks are part of its name.
-Not a definite theory how it got its name.
+There isn’t a definite theory on how it got its name.
 Only that haha is an old French word for obstacle and some guy named Louis was one of the first settlers in the area.
-I don’t care, its fun!
+I don’t care, it’s fun!

 9 – SexSmith, Alberta– Its origin isn’t as interesting as I was hoping for, but it still makes for a great name.
-Named after the famous fur trader David Sexsmith.
+It is named after the famous fur trader David Sexsmith.
 There are blacksmiths and metalsmiths but a Sexsmith would be far more entertaining.

 8-WaWa, Ontario Comes from the Ojibwe word “wewe” for wild goose.
-Why Why go to Wa Wa?
-It has a 28 foot high statue of a Canada Goose, It is located in Beautiful Northern Ontario near Lake Superior Provincial Park.
-The largest freshwater lake in the world (by area that is.
+Why go to Wa Wa?
+It has a 28 foot high statue of a Canada Goose and it is located in beautiful Northern Ontario near Lake Superior Provincial Park, the largest freshwater lake in the world (by area that is.
 It is 3rd in volume).

 7 – Climax-Saskatchewan We obviously spend way too much time indoors up here in Canada.
-This town is name after another Climax.
-Climax Minnesota.
-Can’t let the Americans have all of the fun, we want Climax too.
+This town is named after another Climax, Climax Minnesota.
+Can’t let the Americans have all of the fun, we want a Climax too.

 6 – Forget Saskachewan.
 Named after a Lieutenant Governor, Amedee E. Forget.
 They thought that we would all remember this guy, but really….does anyone know who past Lieutenant Governors are?
 Now it just looks like a forgettable name.

-1-Dildo, Newfoundland- Many theories about this name from being named after a Spanish Sailor, to a ships part, to a cactus tree.
+1-Dildo, Newfoundland– There are many theories about this place being named after anything from a Spanish Sailor, to a ship’s part, to a cactus tree.
 I think that the guys on the East Coast were just having a laugh.
-If you know any theories let me know.
+If you know of any other theories, let me know.

-Frogmore, Ontario Dorking-Ontario, Bastard Ontario and Finger Manitoba.
-I grew up in Otterville Ontario, People laughed at me when I told them the name of my hometown.
+Frogmore, Ontario, Dorking-Ontario, Bastard-Ontario, and Finger-Manitoba.
+I grew up in Otterville Ontario, and people laughed at me when I told them the name of my hometown.

-So there you have it, my list of Strange, Funny, Odd and humurous names of cities right here in Canada.
-There are hundreds around the world, share them with us!
+So there you have it, my list of strange, funny, odd, and humorous names of cities right here in Canada.
+There are hundreds around the world – if you see any others, share them with us!